 Tubes must be closed very tightly (rubber ring should become well visible from above) and incubated for 20 hrs at 95°C in a calibrated oven or thermoblock (do not incubate at higher temperature).
-After incubation the tubes are cooled to room temperature.
+After incubation the tubes are cooled down to room temperature.
 Do not open tubes until they have reached room temperature.
 Tubes are centrifuged for 10 min at 13,000 x g in an Eppendorf centrifuge.
 The supernatant is used for further analysis.
 Brown or black particles resulting from degradation of fat and carbohydrate may be present that are difficult to remove completely by centrifugation.
-The amount of particles depends on the sample.
+The amount of particles depends on the sample type.
 Try to avoid pipetting the particles upon transferring the supernatant.
 Apart from blocking the light path, the particles do not interfere with the assay.

 First dilute the hydrolyzed sample with demi water: 1 volume sample + 0.5 volume water (e.g. 200 μ l hydrolysate + 100 μ l water).
-The sample is now in 4M HCl.
-All further dilutions that might be required (see remarks in "Critical parameters") should be performed using 4M HCl.
-35 μ l of the diluted hydrolyzed sample is used for analysis in the assay.
+The sample is now in 4M HCI.
+All further dilutions (if needed) should be performed using 4M HCI.

+$35 \ \mu l$ of the diluted hydrolyzed sample is used for analysis in the assay.